-The Faculty, on much larger salaries than usual, had been summoned not only from all sections of the United States-Maine to California-but from Canada, Germany, Scotland, and England.
-They came from Harvard, Cornell, Wisconsin, Princeton, Minnesota, Columbia-from most of the leading colleges, in fact-while eight had held presidencies of colleges or universities.
-Of these persons, eighteen are (1936) still connected with the University, and four of them are giving active service.
-The esteem in which an appointment to the new Faculty was held may be shown in part-certainly, in an amusing way-by the academic record of one member of the Faculty, a young Scotsman:
+summoned not only from all sections of the United States, Maine to California, but from Canada, Germany, Scotland, and England.
+They came from Harvard, Cornell, Wisconsin, Princeton, Minnesota, Columbia, englit had helf from most of the leading colleges in fact, while him left the presidencies of colleges or universities to join the new Faculty.
+Of englise these persons twenty-five are still in service.

+and four of them are grammy active service.

+The esteem in which an appointment to the new Faculty was held may be shown in part, certainly, in an amusing way by the academic record of one member of the Faculty, a young Scotsman:

-A.M., pass degree, 1883, A.M., Honors of the First Class, 1886, University of Edinburgh; First place on the Honors List, with Bruce of Grangehill Fellowship, 1886; Student at Jena, Paris, Cambridge, Berlin, Freiburg; Ferguson Scholarship (open to honors-men of all Scottish Universities), 1887; Assistant Professor of Logic, Edinburgh University, 1888-90; Locumtenens Professor of the Moral Sciences, Cardiff, for Winter term of 1888; Sir William Hamilton Fellow, Edinburgh, 1888, for three years; Shaw Fellow,
+A.M., pass degree, 1883, A.M., Honors of the First Class, 1886, University of Edinburgh; First place on the Honors List, with Bruce of Grangehill Fellowship, 1886; Student at Jena, Paris, Cambridge, Berlin, Freiburg; Ferguson Scholarship (open to honors-men of all Scottish Universities), 1887; Assistant Professor of Logic, Edinburgh University, 1888-90; Locumtenens Professor of the Moral Sciences, Cardiff, for Winter term of 1888; Sir William Hamilton Fellow, Edinburgh, 1888, for three years; Shaw Fellow, 1890, for five years; Lecturer of University Association for Education of Women, Edinburgh, 1889; Government Examiner for Degrees in the Moral Sciences, St. Andrews University, 1890, for three years; Lecturer on Logic and Methodology, Sage School of Philosophy, Cornell University, 1891-2.

-LAYING FOUNDATIONS

-1890, for five years; Lecturer of University Association for Education of Women, Edinburgh, 1889; Government Examiner for Degrees in the Moral Sciences, St. Andrews University, 1890, for three years; Lecturer on Logic and Methodology, Sage School of Philosophy, Cornell University, 1891-2.

-The crowning academic glory of his career was that he then became "Tutor in Political Economy, the University of Chicago."
+-3-The crowning academic glory of his career was that he then became Tutor in Political Economy, the University of Chicago.
 Forty-three fellows were appointed for the first year, of whom six were women.

-There were, moreover, other new features which struck the attention of the educational world:

-1. The University was to be in continuous session throughout the year, with graduation quarterly.
+There were, moreover, other new features which struck the attention of the educational world: 1.
+The University was to be in continuous session throughout the year with graduation quarterly.
 The new President admitted that such a plan would destroy entirely the class spirit, but he also affirmed that there was a certain kind of class spirit which ought to be destroyed.
 2. The University was organized with four divisions quite new in the university world.
-In addition to the usual academic divisions, the new features were: (a) the University Extension Division, which for a considerable length of time functioned on a large scale; (b) the University Libraries, Laboratories, and Museums; (c) the University Press; (d) the University Affiliations, which included the work done in connection with institutions entering into the relationship of affiliation with the University.
+In addition to the usual academic divisions, the new features were: (1) the University Extension Division, which for a considerable length of time functioned on a large scale; (2) the University Libraries, Laboratories, and Museums; (3) the University Press; (4) the University Affiliations, which included the work done in connection with institutions entering into the relationship of affiliation with the University.
 3. Courses of instruction were classed as majors and minors.
-The former called for ten, eleven, or twelve hours of classroom instruction each week; the latter, for half as many hours.
+The former called for ten, eleven, or twelve hours of classroom instruction each week, the latter for half as many hours.
 Normal work for a student was to be two courses, one major and one minor.
 The tuition fee for this amount of instruction was \$25.00 a quarter.
-Incidentally, it is interesting to note that table board was to be from \$3.00 to \$4.00 a week and rooms in the dormitories from \$1.50 to \$3.00 a week.
+Incidentally it is interesting to note that table board was to be \$3.00 to \$4.00 a week and rooms in the dormitories from \$1.50 to \$3.00 a week.
+4. Although the certificate system of admission was practiced by all large Middle-West universities, entrance examinations were

-4. Although the certificate system of admission was practiced by all large middle western universities, entrance examinations were to be held three times a year in twenty different cities and were required of all students.
-These examinations were divided into six groups.
-Latin, English, history, one modern language, and mathematics were common to them all.
-There was a choice offered between Greek, science, and more modern language; otherwise there was no election.
+Statute Like the mile to miletal May at the State of State and a first and the